refilwe204/DWA5/README.md

 - Clone a repository on GitHub desktop
 - Open VS code
 - Open your file for your HTML and JavaScript code
-- Copy the code from the LMS
+- Copy the codes from the LMS
 - Start Debugging

 ## Usage